-Carl Becker was married to a Rehobother woman.
+Carl Becker was a German farmer married to a Rehobother woman in the German settler colony of German Southwest Africa.
 The Rehobothers were historically descended from relationships between Afrikaners and Nama.
-The couple had five children.
-The letter gives a glimpse into the social and legal effects that mixed marriages had on those involved.
-As part of the Constitution of the Landesrat (the Territorial Council in GSWAf) Paragraph 17f took away the civil rights of all settlers who had an indigenous partner (as well as the rights of their children).
+Together the couple had five children.
+At the time of writing marriages between white settlers and indigenous population groups had been banned since 1905.
+Several dozen marriages carried out before this date, such as that of Becker and his partner, had been retrospectively annulled.
+This letter to the Governor of the colony, Bruno von Schuckmann, gives a glimpse into the social and legal effects that these measures had on those involved.
+In addition, as part of the Constitution of the Landesrat (the Territorial Council in GSWAf), introduced in 1909, Paragraph 17f took away the civil rights of all settlers who had an indigenous partner (as well as the rights of their children).

 Vaalgras, 1st September 1909

 Permit me to renew my request for a restoration of my rights as a citizen.
 I am convinced that when Your Excellency reflects upon my statements in a benevolent and just way that he will not hesitate to hear my plea.

 As a result of paragraph 17f2 of the communal ordinance I, as the husband of a Bastard woman, lose my right to vote.
 Paragraph 17f originates in the idea that Southwest Africa is a white man’s country: as a white man I won’t say anything against this since the white man has the power and the final source of law is force. […] My marriage originated through the moral and legal agencies of the state before paragraph 17f even appeared.
 It is my firm belief that I cannot be deprived of my rights through the appearance of retrospective legislation.

 The consequences of paragraph 17f are shattering for me.